-To choose the user interface mode correctly, web designers need to acknowledge a few things.
-The choice of the color schemes is a key factor to a website or web app’s success: to get the needed engagement, you must provide users with clear and well-organized UI elements that can be easily accessible and recognized.
+To choose the correct user interface mode, web designers need to acknowledge a few things.
+The choice of the color schemes is a key factor to a website or web app’s success: to get the needed engagement, you must provide users with clear and well-organized UI elements that are easily accessible and recognized.

-Although there is no perfect solution for any kind of website/web app, you can always learn the main pros and cons of both light and dark UI and decide what fits you better.
-Let’s find out what makes light UI a great choice:
+Although there is no perfect solution for any kind of website or web app, it’s important to consider the main pros and cons of both light and dark UI and decide what fits best.
+Let’s explore what makes light UI a great choice:

 - It’s ideal for daytime or natural light viewing;

 - It goes great with simple web designs;

 - It makes the text more clear and visible, which is beneficial for heavy-content websites;

 - It’s familiar to users and makes them feel at ease;

 - It fits the websites or web apps with a lot of visual components.

 - It increases readability in low-light conditions;